Q: How long have you been doing pottery?

 Q: Where is your studio?

 A: I rent studio space in Manhattan, New York.
-I am working towards having setting up my own private studio.
+I am working towards having my own private studio on a few acres..
 That's my dream but living in NYC makes it very difficult.

 Q: Can you make more of the sold out items?

 A: Each piece is one of a kind, especially the woodfired pieces.
 It is near impossible to duplicate the results achieved in a woodfired kiln.
 However, I will try to remake popular forms although the glaze and texture will be unique.